ppiersanti/clj-jollyday/README.md

 # clj-jollyday

-A Clojure wrapper around the [Jollyday](https://github.com/svendiedrichsen/jollyday "Jollyday") library plus some convenience functions.
+A Clojure wrapper around the [Jollyday](https://github.com/svendiedrichsen/jollyday "Jollyday") library plus some useful functions.

 ## Rationale
-The main goal is to work with edn rather than xml data.
-Manipulating, adding, removing holydays in a Clojure flavor makes it easier the task at hand.
+The main goal is working with edn rather than xml data.
+Manipulating, adding, removing holidays in a Clojure flavour makes it easier.

 ## Installation
 Add the following dependency to your project.clj file: